Douro Harvest Wine Tour Highlights

 In addition to the stunning scenery, our wine adventures will be complemented by superb local gastronomy.
 The modern road network supports a fantastic hospitality sector, and every day we will enjoy fresh produce and the traditional and modern approaches to preparing it.
 In addition to our first and final night dinners, we will have three lunches, in quintas or lodges, that will allow us to experience the wines we have been learning about with local dishes.

-Due to the timing of the return flight from Porto to London, I am able to include a visit on the final Sunday, and it makes sense for this to be our Porto day.
-Porto, and neighbouring Nova Vila de Gaia, are home to the traditional lodges where Port wines are aged before release.
-Their climate is milder thanks to Atlantic breezes, and while modern climate control technology gives producers the choice of maturing their wines in the Douro itself, the historic lodges are still a key part of Port’s culture and will make a wonderful culmination of out tour.
+Due to the timing of the return flight from Porto to London, I am able to include a visit on the final Sunday, and it makes sense for this to be the day we visit a port lodge.
+Nova Vila de Gaia is home to many traditional lodges where port wines are aged before release.
+Their climate is milder thanks to Atlantic breezes, and while modern climate control technology gives producers the choice of maturing their wines in the Douro itself, the historic lodges are still a key part of port’s culture and will make a wonderful culmination of out tour.

 More about Tim Syrad Wine Tours